quidprobros/baphomet/README.md

 * BUG: `baphomet -s -- path/to/file` errors because daemon not assigned name
 * being able to parse flags in continuum would be nice
 * interactive mode should also list file buffers
-* allow enjoy by final daemon segment if unique
 * optional `dialog` support
 * interactive mode should allow buffer name entering
 * transparent handling of root owned files